xduBlockChainLab/BlockChainBlog/README.md

 # BC208_blog
 Welcome!!!
-This project initiated with Vue, SpringBoot, SpringSecurity, MyBatis, Quartz.
+This project initiated with Vue, SpringBoot, ~~SpringSecurity~~, MyBatis, Quartz.
 ## Feature:
 * login and signup, authentication and permissions control.
 * article publish and management.